 There are many reasons for data collaboration across your teams.
-So much so, in fact, that many companies are not actively aware of just how much data maintenance and collaboration is happening on a weekly basis throughout their company.
+So much so, in fact, that many companies are not aware of how much data maintenance and collaboration is happening weekly throughout their company.

 Some of the most common reasons why employees collaborate on customer data maintenance include:

 Your marketing teams are only as effective as their ability to speak directly to customers in a way that will resonate.
 Every customer persona has their own unique set of concerns, wants, and desires.

 But they can’t accurately speak to those concerns and desires without segmenting them and using the data that they collect to better understand those segments.
 The concerns of a CEO are often completely different from those of a CMO.
 Two people may hold the same job title, but the day-to-day worries of an executive in China are likely very different from someone in England.

 You can’t pinpoint these differences and tailor your messaging without reliable and consistent data.
 Customer data is the only tool marketing teams have for understanding prospects, other than direct conversations.